top of page

 WHO WE ARE

-Final Five Voting NYC is a movement fueled by New Yorkers for Competitive Elections, a New York City-based non-partisan advocacy organization.
+Final Five Voting NYC is a New York City-based non-partisan advocacy organization.
 We're building a grassroots movement to make our city’s elections more democratic through the adoption of Final Five Voting.
 We are proudly led by a growing coalition of local political, community, and business leaders and organizations from all five boroughs and across the political spectrum.

 What is Final Five Voting?

 Final Five Voting is a combination of two innovative election reforms:

 1. A single non-partisan, open preliminary election in June in which all candidates and voters participate regardless of their political party registration.

 2. The top five vote-getters advance to an instant runoff (Ranked Choice Voting) general election in November.

 THE PROBLEM - CLOSED PRIMARIES